 VA veteran using Chapter 31 program

 VA Vocational Rehabilitation is a program whose primary function is to help veterans with service-connected disabilities become suitably employed, maintain employment, or achieve independence in daily living.
-The program offers a number of services to help each eligible disabled veteran reach her/his rehabilitation goal.
-These services include: vocational and personal counseling, education and training, financial aid, job assistance, and, if needed, medical and dental treatment.
-Services generally last up to 48 months, but can be extended in certain instances.
+The program offers several services to help each eligible disabled veteran reach her/his rehabilitation goal.
+These services include vocational and personal counseling, education and training, financial aid, job assistance, and if needed, medical and dental treatment.
+Services generally last up to 48 months but can be extended in certain instances.